The Marsh River Cooperative Needs You!

 The purpose is to assist in creating and maintaining a physical environment that furthers the mission of the Marsh River Cooperative.
 The committee will do so by:

-• Making sure the equipment such as the coolers and freezers receive regular maintenance.
+- Ensuring the equipment, such as the coolers and freezers, receives regular maintenance.

-• Repair or arrange for repair of equipment and fixtures and displays as needed.
+- Repairing or arranging for repair of equipment, fixtures, and displays as needed.

-• Help other committees when carpentry or building skills, or moving heavy objects are needed.
+- Helping other committees when carpentry, building skills, or moving heavy objects are needed.

 Crafts/Art on Consignment Committee

-• Oversee selection of products and make sure an bountiful number are maintained
+- Oversee the selection of products and make sure a bountiful number is maintained

 Finance Committee: